jhonnrodr/Blog-Square1/README.md

 cd Blog-Square1
 ```

-The install dependencies using composer:
+For install dependencies using composer:

 ```
 composer install